preservim/vim-markdown/README.md

         * item1
             * item2

     vim-markdown automatically insert the indent.
-By default, the number of spaces of indent is 4.
+By default, the number of spaces of indent is the value of `shiftwidth`.
 If you'd like to change the number as 2, just write:

         let g:vim_markdown_new_list_item_indent = 2